DominikKowalczyk/vocative/docs/CONTRIBUTING.md

 ## General Principles

-- Adhere to the PHP Framework Interop Group (FIG) recommendations, particularly PSR-1, PSR-12, PSR-4, and PER Coding Style for coding standards [1].
+- Adhere to the PHP Framework Interop Group (FIG) recommendations, particularly PSR-1, PSR-12, PSR-4, and PER Coding Style for coding standards.
-- Ensure your code follows a consistent style, which can be enforced using tools like PHP_CodeSniffer, PHP Coding Standards Fixer, or PHP Code Beautifier and Fixer [1].
+- Ensure your code follows a consistent style, which can be enforced using tools like PHP_CodeSniffer, PHP Coding Standards Fixer, or PHP Code Beautifier and Fixer.
+- For more details please read our style guidelines.
+Please ensure that your code adheres to our [Coding Style Guidelines](./CODE-STYLE.md).

 ## Version Control

-- Use Git for version control and host your repository on a platform like GitHub for collaboration and contributions.
+- Use Git for version control and host your repository on GitHub for collaboration and contributions.
 - Keep a clean commit history and use meaningful commit messages.

 ## Dependency Management